vickimo/vickimo.github.com/content/pages/about.md

 ### My values

-I believe in striving to do the best that I can possibly do at whatever I am doing at that current moment. “do” includes everything within my immediate control, that is, thought, speech, and action. “best” is defined as the intersection of what I can objectively state and how I subjectively feel is the right thing to do for that particular situation.
+I believe in striving to do the best that I can possibly do at whatever I am doing at each current moment. “do” includes everything within my immediate control, that is, thought, speech, and action. “best” is defined as the intersection of what I can objectively state and how I subjectively feel is the right thing to do for that particular situation.
 Every day I learn more about my values, my weights for each of them, and how to best apply them in practice.
 Some guidelines that I try to hold by are being honest to myself and to others, avoiding the 3 C’s (criticizing, condemning, complaining), and looking upon the world with soft eyes ☺.

 ### [Relax and Focus (7 steps)](/)